Download a copy of the

 Conversation Starter: Help me understand all the fees and costs that might affect my investments?
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?

 Conflicts and Standards of Conduct: When TJG acts as your investment advisor, we are required to act in your best interest and not put our interest ahead of yours.
 At the same time, due to the nature of our business some conflicts may arise with your interests.
 As an example.
-One of our owners serves on the Board of Directors for two of our clients.
+One of our owners serves on the Board of Directors for one of our clients.
 This creates a conflict of interest with this client during his time serving on the board.
 While in this capacity he recused himself during any discussions of the retention or future investment contracts with us and/or during voting regarding these matters.
 This owner no longer serves on this Board.

 Further, all TJG Team members are required to annually complete and update any changes throughout each year all “Outside Business Activities” to determine if conflicts of interest exist.
 TJG has adopted a Code of Ethics describing its standards of business conduct, potential conflicts of interest and fiduciary duties.
 Please see our ADV Part 2A for information about conflicts of interest and how we manage them.